chances/rct3-importer/RCT3 Importer/src/ovlmake/ReadMe 1st.txt

 OvlMake
 =======
-Note: OvlMake is released under the GPL.
+Note: OvlMake is released under the GPLv3.
 Among a lot of things mostly concerning developers, for users this means you USE IT AT YOUR OWN RISK!
+See License.txt for more information.

 Introduction
 ------------